White House plays cleanup on Trump's Sessions tweet, grocery store claim

 "Even if there are 10 people that are voting illegally," she said, "it shouldn't happen."

-Sanders also addressed a question about Trump rally attendees shouting down CNN's Jim Acosta by chanting "C-N-N sucks" when he tried to broadcast live from the event Monday night.
+Sanders also addressed a question about Trump rally attendees' shouting down CNN's Jim Acosta by chanting "C-N-N sucks" when he tried to broadcast live from the event Tuesday night.

 "When it comes to the media, the president does think that the media holds a responsibility.
 We fully support a free press, but there also comes a high level of responsibility with that," she said.

-Note: CORRECTION (Aug.
-1, 2018, 5:45 p.m.
-ET): An earlier version of this article misstated when President Donald Trump held a rally in Tampa, Florida, and when Press Secretary Sarah Sanders held a briefing with White House reporters.
-The rally was Tuesday night, not Monday, and the briefing was Wednesday, not Tuesday.